 when either speed changes (arm or legs/foot work) the other will change too.
 Believe and You "Can Achieve" - Louis, Jr.

 ===)> Bowling like Pool takes alot of practicing.
 So practice practice and practice some more! <(===

 If the bowling tips still don't work getting another ball for the lane condition you're bowling on the most and

-causing the problems can be a fix for you but do explain your situation with David or Louis.
-If the conclusion is
+causing the problems can be a fix for you but do explain your situation Louis J Gentile, Jr. If the conclusion is

 to get a ball do consider getting it at our pro shop or bring it in for drilling!
 Here's help selecting the right ball!
 The

 price for any new ball bought from us includes drilling (finger grips, thumb slug extra.)
 Having the right ball that fits